yaseppochi/path-pep/pep-0NNN.rst

 ========

-This PEP proposes a protocol for classes which represent a file system path to follow in order to provide such a path in a lower-level representation/encoding.
+This PEP proposes a protocol for classes which represent a file system path to be able to provide a path in a lower-level representation/encoding.
 Changes to Python's standard library are also proposed to utilize this protocol where appropriate to facilitate the use of path objects where historically only ``str`` and/or ``bytes`` file system paths are accepted.
-The goal is to allow users to use the representation of a file system path that's easiest for them as they migrate towards using path objects.
+The goal is to allow users to use the representation of a file system path that's easiest for them now as they migrate towards using path objects in the future.

 Rationale